Miachol/github_demo/README.md

 # github_demo
-Just a empy repository for BioInstaller test
+Just a empty repository for BioInstaller test